A smokey jasmin with the added richness of rare iris notes in narcissus.

 Our fragrances are free of parabens, organosulfates, phthalates, color additives, synthetic dyes, ethanolamine aka ETA/MEA, diethanolamine aka DEA, triethanolamine aka TEA, and toluene.
 No decolorizing of the ingredients has occurred.

 All of our fragrance formulas are vetted by an in-house chemist and further certified by an independent toxicologist.
-They conform to the most stringent international regulator compliance and safety standards as defined by EU and IFRA (International Fragrance Association) regulators.
+They conform to the most stringent international regulator compliance and safety standards as defined by EU (European Union) and IFRA (International Fragrance Association) regulators.

 Cultus Artem fragrances are not vegan.
 Butter and honey extracts are ingredients in some of our perfumes.
 Our fragrances are cruelty-free.